[SPOILER] The Entire Story of Last Epoch (So Far)

 Unfinished Story

-Before I briefly talk about the events of the alternate timelines, I want to point out the unfinished threads in the main storyline that will most likely be filled in chapters 10-12 at launch:
+Before I talk about the stories of the endgame, I want to point out the unfinished threads in the main storyline that will most likely be filled in later chapters or expansions if they ever come:

 3. The fate of the Last Refuge and the world in Ruined Era.

-5. The Emperor’s true identity.
-(I think the most obvious theory is that your player character is the Emperor, at least an alternate version.
+5. The emperor’s true identity.
+So, let’s talk about it: I think the most obvious theory is that your player character is the emperor, at least an alternate version.
 This is most likely a red herring.
-Normally I would argue about the Emperor recognizing you but after 1.0 it is really unclear if he does or not.
-Before 1.0 I thought Morditas was the Emperor as I thought that’s where his story headed leaving his thawing a huge cliffhanger and whatnot but after the changes with 1.0 I think Grael is being set up as the Emperor.
-The main reason for this is the emperor’s voice lines have changed and are now the same as Grael’s (at least I think they are the same person’s voice now) and the added cinematic after retreving the lance suggests Grael to be integral to the story (it doesn’t even show an ominously frozen Morditas).
-Yulia was now also left out of the time travel conversation loop where Grael still finds out, making him more privy to sensative information.)
+Normally I would argue about the emperor recognizing you but after 1.0 it is really unclear if he does or not.
+Before 1.0 I thought Morditas was the emperor as I thought that’s where his story headed leaving his thawing a huge cliffhanger and whatnot but after the changes with 1.0, I think Grael is being set up as the emperor.
+The main reason for this is the emperor’s voice lines have changed and are now the same as Grael’s (at least I think they are the same person’s voice now) and the added cinematic after retrieving the lance suggests Grael to be integral to the story (it doesn’t even show an ominously frozen Morditas).
+Yulia was now also left out of the time travel conversation loop where Grael still finds out, making him privier to sensitive information.
+A more concrete clue would be to ask how Lagon died before Imperial Era (Thanks Thirteenera on Reddit for pointing it out).
+The emperor is said to have killed gods, with only Lagon and Rahyeh left when you last see them, for this statement to be true Grael has to be with you when you take down Rahyeh, and Lagon has to be killed by Grael at a later date as you don’t kill Lagon in your encounter.
+Though this all could be just a legend, or it could really be you, the killer of Majasa.

 There are also some lingering questions, some minor story beats or points of interest that could show up: